grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

 9.  **Connect the Display Module** – Lay the display face-down on the bottom edge of the enclosure as was done after separating the display from the enclosure.
 Reconnect the Display FPC onto the connector on the display.
-Press on the connector to ensure it is fully seated.
+Press on the connector to ensure it's fully seated.
 Proceed to install a new shield lid over the FPC.
     Ensure all edges of the shield are snapped into place by pressing all around the shield edges with your finger.